Skylerrrrrrrrrr/my-first-repo/README.md

  ## skills
  I have the following python skills:

- -list and dict
+ - list and dict
- -loops
- -re
+ - loops
+ - re
+ - pandas,numpy